circleci/circleci-docs/jekyll/_cci2/caching.md

 ## Example Caching Configuration
 {:.no_toc}

 Caching keys are simple to configure.
-The following example updates a cache if it changes by using checksum of `pom.xml` with a cascading fallback:
+The following example updates a cache if it changes by using a checksum of `pom.xml` with a cascading fallback:

 {% raw %}
 ```yaml